qslin/MiMut/README.md

 `conda env create -f MiMut/MiMut.yaml`
 4. Activate the environment:
 `conda activate MiMut`

+Please make sure to activate MiMut environment everytime you use it.

 5. Prepare genome(s) and annotation files (including CDS sequences, protein sequences, and a GTF file).
 If you don't have them locally, please download from [Mimubase](http://mimubase.org/FTP/Genomes/).
 Creating a new folder for each species is recommended.
 For example:
 ```